CE 5010 Learning Resources Centers and Services - 3 graduate credits

 This course will focus on the role and functions of technology in K-12 schools.
 The topics covered will include the problems of organization and management, the types of learning resources and services, and federal and state programs and standards.
 We will also look at the developments and trends in technology and how it impacts school media centers.

-CE 5120 Integration of Technology in the K-12 Curriculum - 3 graduate credits
+CE 5120 Integration of Digital Technology into Common Core Standards - 3 graduate credits

 This instructional technology course is designed to provide technology educators, School Media Specialists, K-12 educators, and administrators with an understanding of ways current and emerging technologies can be used to facilitate teaching, learning, and managing instruction.
 Discussions will focus on issues, trends, and current uses of technology in K-12 education.
 Sessions will focus upon gaining experience integrating digital technology within the Common Core Standards, evaluating web 2.0 tools, exploring video resources, and designing technology enhanced lessons utilizing digital storytelling for K-12 curriculum integration.